IBM/cloudpakforapps-workshop/workshop/exercise-6/README.md

 # Exercise 6: Building a custom Appsody Stack Collection in Kabanero

-In this exercise, we will show how to create a custom Kabanero collection, that include the custom Appsody Stack from the previous exercise.
+In this exercise, we will show how to create a custom Kabanero collection, that includes the custom Appsody Stack from the previous exercise.

 When you have completed this exercise, you will understand how to